conqp/mollyguardctl/README.md

 ## Usage
 Start and enable `mollyguard.service`.
 On systems with */* encrypted also start and enable `clear-luks-autodecrypt-key.service`.
+Keep in mind, that you still need to configure your boot- / EFI loader to use the correct cryptkey for the respective LUKS volume.
-To reboot the system use `mollyguardctl reboot`.
+To reboot the system then, use `mollyguardctl reboot`.